lukebedrosian/lukebedrosian.github.io/_pages/about.md

 **Leadership and Giving Back:**

 Believing in the power of leadership and community, I proudly serve as the President of Paradigm.
 This dynamic organization allows me to channel my passion into tangible positive impacts.
 Leading this service, social, and philanthropy organization is both a privilege and a challenge that pushes me to continually grow.
+I previously served as the Philanthropy Executive, where I introduced a new event which raised over $10,000 for the Leukemia and Lymphoma Society.

 **Aspiring Software Developer in the Space Enterprise:**